-- 1 Make sure the "safety" is in the on safe position and the muzzle is pointed in a safe direction. - 2 Pull rearward on the magazine latch in front of the trigger guard and allow the hinged floorplate and magazine unit to swing downward (Figure 5, page 15).
+- 1 Make sure the "safety" is in the on safe position and the muzzle is pointed in a safe direction. - 2 Pull rearward on the magazine latch in front of the trigger guard and allow the hinged floorplate and magazine unit to swing downward (Figure 5, page 16). - 3 Pull the bolt completely rearward and inspect the chamber to make sure it is empty.
+Return the bolt to the forward, closed position.